Adult care eligibility - who can get care and support?

 The aim is to get a full picture you and what needs and goals you may have.

-To start the assessment process, please complete a care self-assessment.
+To start the assessment process, use our self-assessment tool.
 This will indicate whether you are likely to need a full assessment, and can be referred to us to follow up with one.

 After carrying out the assessment, we will consider whether any of the needs identified are eligible for support.
 Because not all care needs are met by the State, we use an eligibility framework to decide which needs are eligible to be met by public care and support.